 This kind of pressure doesn’t allow for much trial and error.
 So, I did a bunch of research AKA Googled tons of recipes, read all the details, scoured the pictures, looking for any clues I could find.
 But honestly this wasn’t all just for me – it's for you too.

 Remember when I posted my first IP recipe??
-It was the IP Shredded Mexican Chicken and it’s become ridiculously popular.
+It was the IP Shredded Mexican Chicken and it's become ridiculously popular.
 Thank you all very much!
-Back then I made a promise to you (and to myself really) – “I would like to solemnly swear to only share IP recipes with you that are most efficiently, effectively and tastefully made in the instant pot.”
+Back then I made a promise to you (and to myself really) - “I would like to solemnly swear to only share IP recipes with you that are most efficiently, effectively and tastefully made in the instant pot.”
+This has led to some amazing discoveries such as Instant Pot Risotto!

-So, to be true to my word and only publish recipes that meet my standards and yours, it requires some time and effort.
+To be true to my word and only publish recipes that meet my standards and yours, it requires some time and effort.
 I’m thrilled to report I have conquered the beef roast! #winningoverherrr

 Here’s what I figured out.
 In order to make the meat tender and delicious, and cook in the shortest amount of time possible – wait for it – it needs to be cut up into pieces!
 Brilliant – right!??
 I’m sure you already knew that, but now I do too.
 I’ve only experimented with a beef chuck roast because, well, it is the roast most people cook, and it’s the cut with the most fat marbled throughout it.
 I figured that would keep it a bit more tender during the pressure cooking process.